 Being able to observe and quantify perfusion in the human body has been an invaluable step forward in medicine.
-With the ability to ascertain data on the blood flow to vital organs such as the Heart and the Brain, doctors are able to make quicker and more accurate choices on treatment for patients.

 There are two methods used for producing what are termed perfusion maps of the brain, i.e. maps of the distribution of blood in the tissue, these are Arterial Spin labelling (an extension of normal MR Angiography technique) and Contrast Bolus Tracking (assessing the speed a contrast agent goes through vessels).

 In Contrast Bolus Tracking (sometimes referred to as dynamic susceptibility contrast imaging (DSC-MRI)) a Gadolinium contrast agent is injected and a time series of fast T2*-weighted images is acquired.
 As the Gadolinium passes through the tissues, it produces a reduction of T2* intensity depending on the local concentration.
 The acquired data is then processed to obtain perfusion maps with different parameters, such as: